The application for the 2022-2023 school year will open up in early August. Until then, enjoy your summer break!

 How much does it cost?

 San Francisco school groups are admitted free.
 Other California school groups pay heavily discounted rates subsidized by donations to the Academy for All fundraising effort.
-Prices may vary based on time of year.

 How many students can I bring?

 You can include up to 10 classes of 36 students on each online application.
 If you need to bring a larger group, simply submit a second application for the extra classes, using the same preferred visit dates.

 Please refer to the following chaperone limits depending on the age of your group.
 The Academy works hard to accommodate students with special needs; if your group has a valid reason for requiring additional adult chaperones, please indicate as much in your application.

 Minimum: 1 adult per 8 students

 Maximum: 1 adult per 4 students

 Can I bring more chaperones if I’ve exceeded the limit?

 Yes.
 However, you must pay full admission price, rather than the subsidized school group price, per extra adult.

 How can we see a Planetarium show?